yyyaohhh/tp/docs/DeveloperGuide.md

     * 1a2.
 User inputs correct grade
 Steps 1a1 and 1a2 are repeated until the user inputs the correct grade Use case resumes from step 2.

+**Use case: UC08 - Indicating exempted modules**

+**MSS**

+1. User inputs `EXE` as the grade for a module that they have taken.
+2. System shows the updated grade for the module, which is `EXE`, in the timetable.
+   Steps 1-2 are repeated for each module that the user would like to indicate as exempted.

+Use case ends.

+**Extensions**

+* 1a.
+Module code is invalid
+    * 1a1.
+System shows the user that the module code inputted is invalid
+    * 1a2.
+User inputs correct module code
+      Steps 1a1 and 1a2 are repeated until the user inputs the correct module code Use case resumes from step 2.

+**Use case: UC09 - S/Uing modules**

+**MSS**

+1. User inputs `S` or `U` as the grade for a module that they have taken.
+2. System shows the updated grade for the module, which is `S` or `U`, in the timetable.
+   Steps 1-2 are repeated for each module that the user would like to indicate as Satisfactory (S) or Unsatisfactory (U).

+Use case ends.

+**Extensions**

+* 1a.
+Module code is invalid
+    * 1a1.
+System shows the user that the module code inputted is invalid
+    * 1a2.
+User inputs correct module code
+      Steps 1a1 and 1a2 are repeated until the user inputs the correct module code Use case resumes from step 2.

 <br>